 Recovery and Spirituality

-Many people know I’m a person in recovery from alcoholism, and some know that began more than thirty-one years ago.
+Many people know I’m a person in recovery from alcoholism, and some know that began more than thirty-three years ago.
 Yes, that's a very long time without a drink.
 I’d love to claim credit except had it not been for a host of people who assisted me, I’d be just like countless others who never overcome their addictions.
 The best estimate I’ve seen suggests that only one in every six people with active addiction will experience long-term recovery.

 I do love working with others, and I do like feeling grateful.
 And no doubt the benefits of a life lived well are many.
 However, I’ve seen that none of these ultimately suffice unless I continue to experience WIIFM, or "What’s In It For Me."
 Yes, I am a self-involved human being first and foremost.